 Let us add color to the Word Cloud.
 We can do this by dragging the Sales Amount to the Colors field in the Marks card.

-After the completion, the screenshot below will display the Final Tableau Word Cloud Preview.
-The frequency of the State names with Maximum orders filled with Dark Green and Least orders with Red color.
+After the completion, the screenshot below will display the Final Word Cloud Preview.
+The frequency of the State names with Maximum orders filled in Dark Green and Least orders in red.

 How to Add Filters to Tableau Word Cloud?